alpyen/Overgrowth-Scripting-Helper/README.md

 Once you have set up your developing environment you can start modiyfing the code which is kept nice and clean so you can navigate through it pretty easily.

-For better debugging the plugin a post-build command is issued in the ``Overgrowth++\PluginInfrastructure\DllExport\NppPlugin.DllExport.targets`` file to move the plugin automatically into the plugin folder of Notepad++ and run it with the external program option in the solution settings.
+For better debugging the plugin a post-build command is issued in the ``Overgrowth++\Overgrowth++\PluginInfrastructure\DllExport\NppPlugin.DllExport.targets`` file to move the plugin automatically into the plugin folder of Notepad++ and run it with the external program option in the solution settings.

 **Adjust the path for the plugin destination according to your install!**